Michael Maloy, AICP

 Herriman City

-Michael Maloy, AICP, is Planning Director for Herriman City and has more than 20 years of professional planning experience in urban and suburban communities.
-He has presented at local and national planning conferences, published numerous articles and book reviews, and mentored dozens of urban planning students.
-Since 2009, Michael has also been an adjunct instructor for the City & Metropolitan Planning Department at the University of Utah in Salt Lake City.
+Michael Maloy, AICP, Planning Director for Herriman City, has approximately 25 years of professional planning experience in urban and suburban communities.
+In addition to serving on the APA Utah Executive Committee, Michael has presented at local and national planning conferences, published numerous articles and book reviews, and personally mentored dozens of urban planning students.
+Michael is also an adjunct instructor for the City & Metropolitan Planning Department at the University of Utah in Salt Lake City and serves on the Salt Lake County Housing Trust Fund Advisory Board.

 Session(s):